Enhancing Spatial Reasoning in Large Language Models for Metal-Organic Frameworks Structure Prediction: Experiments

-\paragraph{Results.} \Cref{tb:main_res} presents the main results.
+\textbf{Results.} \Cref{tb:main_res} presents the main results.
 As expected, all-atom generation methods (DiffCSP and PLaID++) yield poor performance, achieving near-zero MR under the strict criterion ($\mathrm{stol}=0.5$) and remaining suboptimal even with a more lenient condition of $\mathrm{stol}=1.0$.
 This highlights the inherent limitations of all-atom approaches for predicting complex MOF structures.
 Notably, PLaID++ underperforms DiffCSP, likely due to the deficiency of LLMs to process extensive floating-point numerical data in atom-level representations, further motivating block-level modeling.
-In contrast, \methodname outperforms current block-level baselines (MOFFlow and MOF-BFN), consistently achieving higher MR and lower RMSE across all settings, demonstrating superior structural accuracy.
+In contrast, \methodname outperforms current block-level baselines (MOFFlow and MOF-BFN), consistently achieving higher MR and lower RMSE across all settings, demonstrating superior structural accuracy. \Cref{fig:gen_sample} visualizes some predicted MOF structures of \methodname.

 We further evaluate sampling efficiency.
 Unlike denoising-based methods that require iterative sampling, \methodname generates samples autoregressively in a single pass, reducing inference time to 0.04 seconds per structure.
-Coupled with ongoing advances in LLM acceleration, this efficiency underscores the strong potential of our approach for high-throughput MOF discovery.
+Notably, \methodname maintains a lower total runtime in the five-sample evaluation compared to MOF-BFN (0.18 s vs. 0.21 s), indicating superior efficiency as sampling demand increases.
+Coupled with ongoing advances in LLM acceleration~\citep{kwon2023efficient,zheng2024sglang}, this efficiency underscores the strong potential of our approach for practical high-throughput MOF discovery.